notaryproject/notaryproject.dev/content/en/docs/tutorials/trust-policy.md

 Use `notation ls` to list the current signatures for your image.
 The following example sets the value of *$IMAGE* to the name of the image and its digest value.

+{{% alert title="Warning" color="warning" %}}
-**IMPORTANT**: Always use the digest value of an image when signing since they are immutable.
+Always use the digest value of an image when signing since they are immutable.
 Tag values are mutable and can reference a different container image than the original signed container image.
+{{% /alert %}}

 ```console
 IMAGE=localhost:5000/net-monitor@sha256:1111111111111111111111111111111111111111111111111111111111111111